Contract Scheduling Provisions

 2.9 PROGRESS REPORTING

-Contractors and owners utilizing a scheduling system must have a method to reflect current developments on the project.
+Contractors and owners utilizing a construction scheduling system must have a method to reflect current developments on the project.
 Progress reporting serves the purpose of monitoring progress and providing documentation in the event of a claim.

 Schedule updating is normally done monthly, and the specified frequency should be included in the scheduling provisions.
 The contractor should have the responsibility for preparing completion percentages against each activity; however, these completion percentages should be reviewed and agreed to monthly at a joint meeting between the contractor and the owner.
 Most government contracts contain a clause stating that if there is disagreement between the contractor and owner over the status of an activity, the owner’s determination will prevail.